Pvanduyse/open5e/source/Spellcasting/spells_a-z/w/wall-of-force.rst

 **Duration:** Concentration, up to 10 minutes

-An :ref:`srd:invisible` wall of force springs into existence at a point you choose within range.
+An invisible wall of force springs into existence at a point you choose within range.
 The wall appears in any orientation you choose, as a horizontal or vertical barrier or at an angle.
 It can be free floating or resting on a solid surface.
 You can form it into a hemispherical dome